Rib fractures cause severe pain, particularly when a person breathes deeply.

 Rib fractures cause severe pain, particularly when people breathe deeply.
 The pain lasts for weeks.

 Because of the pain, people may breathe less deeply, increasing the risk of complications, such as collapse of parts of the lung (atelectasis Atelectasis Atelectasis is a condition in which all or part of a lung becomes airless and collapses.
 Blockage of the bronchial tubes is a common cause of atelectasis.
 Shortness of breath can develop if... read more ) and pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more .
+The most common symptom of... read more .
 Complications are more likely to occur in

 People with several rib fractures